KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Tour Around Town

 Mom and I went on a little Fredonia driving tour.
-I couldn’t resist a photo at my high school in front of a yellowjacket sculpture made by a student.
+I couldn’t resist a photo at my high school, home of the yellowjackets.
 Fredonia High School is on the site of the former Ben S. Paulen Elementary School.
 I started school at and graduated from the same place.

 ![](2025-recap-images/me-and-the-yellowjacket-sculpture.jpg)
-Home of the Yellowjackets
+Me in front of a yellowjacket sculpture made by a student

 🔝 <sub>[**back to top**](#table-of-contents)</sub>